Iftah Ya Simsim: Legacy and influence

 According to researcher Ibrahim Al-Khulaifi, "In a few months, Iftah Ya Simsim became one of the most popular and successful programs for children in many Arab states".
 Critics called it "one of the most successful pan-Arab collaborations of educators, creators, writers and artists from the Middle East".
 The show continued to trigger nostalgia in its fans, some of whom watched its reruns well into the 1990s.
 Rym Ghazal of The National claimed "No Arabic children's television show was as popular and influential in the Middle East in the 1980s as Iftah Ya Sim Sim...because it offered an alternative way of learning that hardly existed in the Arab world at the time, just as Sesame Street had previously done in the West".

-Iftah Ya Simsim inspired "a flood of studies", from scientific research to doctoral or masters theses submitted to Arab, European, and American universities.
-No studies were conducted during the show's first five years, largely due to lack of government cooperation and unsuccessful attempts marred by subjects dropping out of the studies.
-In 1981, however, the JPPI invited children from Arab countries to Kuwait to access how they assimilated the program.
+Iftah Ya Simsim inspired "a flood of studies", from scientific research to doctoral or master's theses submitted to Arab, European, and American universities.
+No studies were conducted during the show's first five years, largely due to a lack of government cooperation and unsuccessful attempts, which were marred by subjects dropping out of the studies.
+In 1981, however, the JPPI invited children from Arab countries to Kuwait to assess how they assimilated the program.
 Their attitudes about the show were assessed by education, social, and media specialists, who found that most viewers had benefited from watching it.
 Parents reported that their children's language use and ability improved, and the JPPI received many letters of appreciation and was commended for their efforts in producing the show.
 In 1984, in one of the first studies conducted researching the show's effects on its young viewers, Ibrahim Al-Khulaifi compared the relationship between the viewing behavior by the Kuwaiti preschooler of Iftah Ya Simsim and certain developmental and environmental variables.
 He found that variables such as socioeconomic status, parental education (especially that of the mother), sex, age, year in school, birth order, and family attitudes about the show influenced the frequency of viewing.

-Misbah Al-Khayr and Hashim Al-Samira'i, in an article from the 1995 book Children in the Muslim Middle East, reported on a study that sought to evaluate the influence of Iftah Ya Simsim on its Baghdadi viewers' knowledge about language, general information, mathematics, science, and moral principles.
-The study found that 85% of all children residing in Baghdad had watched it and that they interacted with and were attached to many of its characters, who exposed viewers to the accents of the region.
-The most popular segments were those that contained cartoons, songs, and puppets.
-The show's viewers demonstrated an increase in their understanding and knowledge in all areas, especially information about their social and natural environment.
+Misbah Al-Khayr and Hashim Al-Samira'i, in an article from the 1995 book Children in the Muslim Middle East, reported on a study that sought to evaluate the influence of Iftah Ya Simsim on its Baghdad viewers' knowledge about language, general information, mathematics, science, and moral principles.
+The study found that 85% of all children residing in Baghdad had watched it and that they interacted with and were attached to many of its characters, who exposed viewers to the regional accents.
+The most popular segments featured cartoons, songs, and puppets.
+The show's viewers demonstrated an increase in their understanding and knowledge in all areas, especially information about their social and natural environments.